Frequently Asked Questions

 No. Unilateral nuclear disarmament is neither feasible nor desirable.
 It is a non-issue.

-Don't we need TV coverage and politicians espousing new approaches to nuclear weapons?
+Don't we need TV coverage and politicians to get on board?

-Similarly, political leaders cannot propose new approaches to national security when the vast majority of the population would see them as laughable or dangerous.
-Again, we need to reach a critical mass before political action becomes possible.
-And, again, we first need to reach the creative minority, which is why individual action is key.
+Similarly, political leaders cannot propose new approaches to national security when the vast majority of the population would mistakenly see them as unnecessary or dangerous.
+Again, we need to reach a critical mass of awareness and understanding before political action becomes possible.
+So, again, starting small and branching out is the way to go.

 What about global warming and environmental degradation?

-This question is answered more fully in Section 6 of the primer, but here's a short summary: The underlying problem in all these areas is society's reliance on trial and error, waiting for direct evidence of an error before correcting our societal actions.
+This question is answered more fully in Section 6 of our Nuclear Reader, but here's a short summary: The underlying problem in all these areas is society's reliance on trial and error, waiting for direct evidence of an error before correcting our societal actions.
 While that approach was possible in earlier times, it will not work in the nuclear age.
-If we wait for direct evidence that nuclear deterrence can fail, it will be too late to take corrective action.
-Because the problem with society's trial and error approach is most easily seen with the nuclear threat, it may be that working on this issue – and then connecting it to the others as described in Section 6 – is the most effective way to work on all issues where the problem is a lack of long-term thinking.
+If we wait for direct evidence that nuclear deterrence can fail, it will be too late.
+Because the problem with society's trial and error approach is most easily seen with the nuclear threat, I believe that working on this issue – and then connecting it to the others as described in Section 6 – is the most effective way to work on all issues where the problem is a lack of long-term thinking.

 What about the Russians?
-Aren't they returning to their bullying tactics of the Cold War?
+Aren't they returning to their bullying tactics?

 What about North Korea, Iran and other rogue states?

-Just as this effort's goal does not limit the U.S.'s ability to deal with Russian actions, neither does it limit our ability to deal with any other nation.
+Just as this effort's goal does not limit America's ability to deal with Russian actions, neither does it limit our ability to deal with any other nation.
+And, again, the North Korean and Iranian perspectives are the mirror image of ours.
+For more information, see email #18 and email #19 to participants.